 That’s it!
 Open, fold, fold!
 At the beginning of the year I set-up the folders for my students.
 But . . . as the year goes on we do it together.
 It’s a great way to get in some following directions practice.

-Exploring winter from a science and social studies perspective is important.
+Winter lapbooks allow you to explore winter from a science and social studies perspective which is important.
 We weave in math and language skills along the way to have a great cross-curricular unit of study.
 To help my students explore winter we add these 10 winter lapbook activities to our book.
 It’s the perfect way to get students excited about the season by exploring everything winter has to offer.

-Whenever introducing a new theme to my students, I always like to complete a KWL chart.
+Whenever introducing a new lapbook theme, such as a Winter Lapbook, to my students, I always like to complete a KWL chart.

 In the Winter Lapbook, I include flaps for students to write down what they know, want to know, and what they have learned about winter.
 We fill out the first two flaps at the beginning of our winter study, and the last flap at the end.